 After the fatal tsunami struck South Asia in 2005, Kara traveled to Banda Aceh, Indonesia to chronicle the work of a group of Tennesseans determined to help those who lost everything.
 The Tennessee Associated Press honored Kara for her series on their mission.

 In 2006 Kara broke the story about a Tennessee preacher fatally shot by his wife.
 The story captured national headlines for more than a year.
 She also exposed a sex offender illegally operating a daycare center.

 Outside of work, Kara has a passion for adventure.
 She has traveled across six continents, visiting more than 50 countries.
-In 2001, she spent seven months on what she fondly calls a “Round the World Adventure” where she trekked to the far corners of Asia, Africa, India, Australia and New Zealand.
+After graduating from college, she spent seven months on what she fondly calls an “Round the World Adventure” where she trekked to the far corners of Africa, Asia, India, Australia and New Zealand.
 The trip taught her the value of freedom of information, an experience that ultimately inspired her to become a journalist.